-Given that Alexander Devine is a front line service to the most vulnerable in our community the Trustees have taken the decision to increase the free reserve policy from between twelve and fifteen months to 2 years.
-Experiences over the last 3 years and the need for our specialist services, requires we take these steps to ensure that our charity is sustainable and resilient for those who need us.
+Given that Alexander Devine is a front-line service to the most vulnerable in our community the Trustees took the decision last year to increase the free reserve policy to 2 years expenditure.

+Experiences over the last four years and the need for our specialist services, requires we take these steps to ensure that our charity is sustainable and resilient for those who need us.
 This will continue to be reviewed annually.

-The revised target is around £4,148,800 based on 2022/23 costs.
-However, with the planned expansion of the service, these figures increase to £5,751,000 for 2023/24.
+The revised target is around £5,115,926 based on 2023/24 costs.
+However, with the ongoing expansion of the service, these figures increase to £6,107,778 for 2024/25.
 They believe this level will enable the charity to continue its activities and make all payments as they fall due whatever short-term issues may arise.
-The level of free reserves at the end of March 2023 was £3,660,440 (2022: £4,152,124).
-Despite the recent windfall £2 million legal receipt and an unexpected £380,000 legacy this figure is below the Trustees target for 2023/24.
+The level of free reserves at the end of March 2024 was £3,548,048 (2023: £3,660,440).
+Despite the recent windfall £2 million legal receipt over the last two years and an unexpected £380,000 legacy, this figure is below the Trustees target.
 This will be difficult to make up with a shortfall in income predicted for the next two years.
 However, Trustees are happy that this level of reserves is appropriate given continuing uncertainty and the expansion in service that they wish to make and they will look at what can be done to increase this.
 The Trustees believe that they are managing risk and have a sensible and sustainable approach.